Zequez/cv-maker/README.md

 But then I realized that since I already had all the data now I could make one with my own style, so the main CV lives here on the root of the domain: [cv.zequez.space](https://cv.zequez.space)

+There is also a [raw version with minimal styling](https://cv.zequez.space/raw) and the full data visible for copy-pasting into a document or printing.

 ## Development